d-gurgurov/GrEmLIn-Green-Embeddings-LRLs/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE] file for details.
+This project is licensed under the Apache License - see the [LICENSE.txt] file for details.